 Rental Pricing of Popular Cities

-A good comparison is to check the city you live in and view the average rates for apartment and private home rentals.
+A good comparison is to check the city you live in and view the average rates for Midtown apartments in Atlanta and private home rentals.
 You can gain rental reports online for many different cities.
 A good example can be found here.

 Remember that pricing of rentals does and can change on a yearly basis.
 Then you can use this data in your purchasing decision.
 Pricing doesn’t include other fees like security deposits, pet fees, and other miscellaneous costs.